“Riddles”……by Robert M. Katzman

 What could I do about Chanukah?

-My twenty-year-old Chicago international magazine store, Bob’s Newsstand, was ten months from closing.
+My nearly twenty-year-old Chicago international magazine store, Bob’s Newsstand, was ten months from closing.
 I had no income and no way to buy presents to celebrate the two thousand year old, eight-day Jewish holiday, the “Festival of Lights” for my three children.
 Lisa was nine, David was six and Rachel was four.

 I was thirty-four and less than a year from my mid-life crisis and two years of unemployment.
 No one wanted to hire the formerly self-employed guy.
 They say we never stay.